bramtayl/Justly/README.md

 - "Instrument": the instrument
 - "Interval": the pitch interval
 - "Beats": the number of beats
-- "Volume ratio": the volume ratio
+- "Velocity ratio": the velocity ratio
 - "Tempo ratio": the tempo ratio
 - "Words": text associated with the chord or note